mstksg/inCode/copy/entries/functional-models-1.md

 (-1.0) :& 2.0
 ```

-Neat!
-After going through all of those observations a thousand times, the
+Neat --- after going through all of those observations a thousand times, the
 model nudges itself all the way to the right parameters to fit our model!

 The important takeaway is that all we specified was the *function* of the model